How to Clean Earbuds

-The wax in our ears is there to protect the skin in the ear canal, provide lubrication, assist in cleaning, and provide some protection from water, bacteria, and curious insects.
-What it is not good for is an earbud.
-When you use earbuds, heat is trapped in your ear canal and melts the earwax causing it to settle on or in the earbuds.
-This causes distortion, looks gross and attracts dirt and grime to the sticky surface.
+The wax in our ears is normal and there for a reason, but your earwax is not good for an earbud.
+When you use earbuds, heat is trapped in your ear canal and melts the earwax, causing it to settle on or in the earbuds.
+This causes distortion, looks gross, and attracts dirt, grime, and bacteria to the sticky surface.

 It's time to clean your earbuds.

-Whether you have earbuds with cords or wireless ones, the cleaning steps are very similar.
-Two things to remember: NEVER submerge the buds in water or hold them under a faucet, even for just a second.
+Whether you have earbuds with cords or wireless ones, such as Apple's AirPods or Samsung's Galaxy Buds, the cleaning steps are very similar.
+Do not submerge the buds in water or hold them under a faucet, even for just a second.
 You'll damage the wiring.
-And, never clean the earbuds while they are connected to your phone, laptop or another device.
+And never clean the earbuds while they are connected to your phone, laptop, or another device.

 You can also use the same method to clean headphones.
 Just wipe down the larger surfaces as well as the inner mesh screen.

-Use a clean, dry toothbrush, new or old, to gently brush away any visible wax out of the earbud mesh screen.
+Use a new or old clean, dry toothbrush to gently brush and clean away any visible earwax out of the earbud's mesh screen.
 Hold the earbud with the mesh facing downward so any particles fall out instead of deeper into the earbud.

-Dip a cotton swab in isopropyl (rubbing) alcohol and wipe the bud mesh to disinfect and remove any residue that remains.
+Lightly dampen a cotton swab with isopropyl (rubbing) alcohol and wipe the bud mesh to disinfect and remove any residue that remains.
 Don't saturate the cotton swab with too much alcohol.
 You don't want any moisture to drip down into the inner mechanisms of the earbud.
 The alcohol should dry quickly.

 If you have corded earbuds, use the alcohol-dipped microfiber cloth or alcohol wipe to clean the cords.

-Allow the earbuds to air dry away from direct heat for at least 15 minutes before using them or storing in a case.
-Don't use a fan or hair dryer because they can actually blow lint back into the mesh screen.
+Allow the earbuds to air dry away from direct heat for at least 15 minutes before using them or storing them in a case.
+Don't use a fan or hairdryer because they can blow lint back into the mesh screen.

 - Put earbuds in a case when you're not using them.
-Every time you shove the earbuds into your pocket, backpack or purse they pick up a bit of lint and debris.
-Use a case!
+Every time you put earbuds into your pocket, backpack, or purse, they pick up lint and debris.

-- Clean your case once in a while.
+- Clean your case, too, because dust and debris can disrupt charging.
 When you clean the earbuds, clean the case by wiping down the inside with a microfiber cloth dipped in a bit of rubbing alcohol.
 This is particularly important for wireless charging cases.
-Dust and debris can disrupt charging.

-- Even if your earbuds are water-resistant, they shouldn't be kept wet for long periods of time because moisture can slip into the inner workings.
-If they do become quite wet, allow them to air dry away from direct heat.
+- Even if your earbuds are water-resistant, they shouldn't be kept wet for long periods because moisture can slip into the inner workings.
+If they do become quite wet, allow them to air-dry away from direct heat.

-- Don't keep your earbuds in the pocket of your gym shorts or tucked in your sports bra where they are exposed to sweat.
-If you must tuck them away during a workout, use a sealable plastic bag or waterproof case.
+- Don't keep your earbuds in your gym shorts or tucked in your sports bra where they are exposed to sweat.
+Instead, put them in a sealable plastic bag or waterproof case.